 You don’t need that much to stay active at home.
 Needless to say, hooray to resistance bands.
 But, your online workout program might’ve overcomplicated the matter.
-Let’s make it super simple.
+Here we are on a quest to make it super simple.

 A mug heavy enough could take the place of a light dumbbell - it has a handle and weight, doesn’t it?
 A chair as a substitute for the bench?
 Should do just fine.
 Uh-oh!
 The kid missing the fun and play while you virtualize in your home office - there’s no added weight as eager to mount you.